 What is the Second Wound?

-The Second Wound is a site where we can feel understood, supported, and empowered by the people who truly get it, our fellow survivors.
-We are not troublemakers.
-We are truth-tellers.
+The Second Wound is a site where you can come to feel understood, supported, and empowered by those who truly understand, your fellow survivors.

-If you are a survivor, you need guidance as you navigate the minefield of family reactions.
-You need to know you can overcome this second wound and lead a healthy, fulfilling life.
-As a fellow survivor with a Masters in Social Work, I understand what you’re going through and I am here to help.
-(Read my story on the About page.)
+You may need guidance as you navigate the minefield of destructive reactions to the truth.
+I believe that you can overcome this second wound and lead a healthy, fulfilling life.
+As a fellow survivor with a Masters in Social Work, I understand and I am here to help.